-Coronation of Nandi
+Coronation story of Nandi

 Shiva then asked Parvati about her thought on the coronation of Nandi as the head of all ganas.
-Parvati then replied that it is appropriate to our beloved son Nandi.
-On remembering his ganas, countless numbers appeared before God and Goddess and bowed to them with joined palms and drooped shoulders and asked for their leader’s command.
+Parvati then replied that it is appropriate for our beloved son Nandi.
+On remembering his Ganas, countless numbers appeared before God and Goddess and bowed to them with joined palms and drooped shoulders and asked for their leader’s command.
 Shiva said Nandiswara is my son and he will be your head from now onwards.

 All the ganas felt very happy listening to their leader’s words.
-This announcement also made all the Gods, Demons and Humans very happy and a grand ceremony was conducted.
+This announcement also made all the Gods, Demons, and Humans very happy and a grand ceremony was conducted.

 At that auspicious moment, Lord Shiva granted several boons to Nandi.
 Thanking his master Nandi accepted all the boons but refused to take the form similar to Shiva and said O God, The Supreme one, I cannot consider myself with you. please accept my request and remove my form.
 Shiva then accepted the wish and gave another boon telling you can take any form you wish for at any time.

-At that same occasion, Nandi was married to Suyasa, The daughter of Marutas.
+On that same occasion, Nandi was married to Suyasa, The daughter of Marutas.
 The marriage ceremony was conducted at the instance of Brahma.
 Both Shiva and Parvati along with other gods blessed the new couple.

 The Disciples of Nandeeshwara

-Nandi is not only important deity in Hinduism but also a chief guru to eight disciples who were responsible to spread the wisdom to eight directions of the world.
+Nandi is not only an important deity in Hinduism but also a chief guru to eight disciples who were responsible to spread the wisdom to eight directions of the world.

-After learning the divine, agamic, tantric knowledge from God Shiva and Goddess Parvati, Nandi taught the knowledge to his eight disciples namely Sanaka, Sanatana, Sanandana, Sanatkumara, Sivayaogi muni, Tirumular, Patanjali and Vyagrapada.
+After learning the divine, agamic, tantric knowledge from God Shiva and Goddess Parvati, Nandi taught the knowledge to his eight disciples namely Sanaka, Sanatana, Sanandana, Sanatkumara, Sivayaogi muni, Tirumular, Patanjali, and Vyagrapada.